Innaloo

 Innaloo lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025 the estimated population of Innaloo statistical area (Lv2) is around 10,956.
-This reflects an increase of 1,364 people from the 2021 Census figure of 9,592, marking a growth of 14.2%.
-The change is inferred from AreaSearch's estimated resident population of 10,707 as of June 2024, along with an additional 98 validated new addresses since the Census date.
-This results in a density ratio of 3,445 persons per square kilometer, placing Innaloo (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth exceeded the national average of 9.7% since the 2021 census.
+Based on ABS population updates and AreaSearch validations, the estimated population of Innaloo as of Feb 2026 is around 10,965.
+This reflects a growth of 1,373 people since the 2021 Census, which reported a population of 9,592.
+The change was inferred from AreaSearch's estimated resident population of 10,707 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 3,448 persons per square kilometer, placing Innaloo in the upper quartile nationally.
+Innaloo's growth rate of 14.3% since the 2021 census exceeded the national average of 9.9%.
 Overseas migration contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends project an above median growth for national statistical areas, with Innaloo (SA2) expected to expand by 1,926 persons to 2041, reflecting a total increase of 14.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends project above median growth for the suburb, expecting an increase of 1,932 persons to 2041, reflecting a total increase of 14.6% over 17 years.

 Frequently Asked Questions - Population